-When a religion no longer either creates, determines, or directs action; when it rouses no power of sacrifice; when it no longer harmonizes and unites the different branches of human activity; when its vital conception ceases to inform new symbols, or new manifestations in art, science, or civil life,-that religion is ex-piring.
-You may still, by help of the deceptions of your ministers piring.
+When a religion no longer either creates, determines, or directs action: when it rouses no power of sacrifice; when it no longer harmonizes and unites the different branches of human activity; when its vital conception ceases to inform new symbols, or new manifestations in art, science, or civil life,-that religion is expiring.
 You may still, by help of the deceptions of your ministers and the pomp of your rites, gather a numerous concourse of apparently devoted followers around you, and you will continue to do so, so long as their sole choice lies between the records of a faith once grand and fruitful of good, and the arid negations of a brutalizing materialism; but demand of these followers that they should die for you and for the faith you represent, and you will not find a martyr among them.
-You did not find one when we confronted your banner with our own in Rome, upon which was inscribed the Word of the future, God and the People, and proclaimed-through the ananimous vote of the very men who, the day before, declared themselves believers in you-the abolition of your temporal power and the Republic.
+You did not find one when we confronted your banner with our own in Rome, upon which was inscribed the Word of the future, God and the People, and proclaimed-through the unanimous vote of the very men who, the day before, declared themselves believers in you-the abolition of your temporal power and the Republic.

-your temporal power and the Republic.
-Your Pope fled in disguise; and all of you vanished utterly: the constant intrigues with which you endeavoured when at Gaeta the constant intrigues with which you endeavoured when at Gaeta to raise up internal enemies amongst us, were fruitless.
+Your Pope fied in disguise; and all of you vanished utterly: the constant intrigues with which you endeavoured when at Gaeta to raise up internal enemies amongst us, were fruitless.
 You were reduced to beg the aid of bayonets, the instruments of the tortuous policy and ambition of a vulgar pretender, whom you well know to be as infamous as he was unbelieving in your doctrines.
 Our men died-they still die for the sake of the glimpse vouchsafed them of that new faith which, ere it has enlightened their intellect, has fired and warmed their hearts-in dungeons, or upon the scaffold or the battle-field, with a smile of defiance upon their lips; but around you I see none but mercenaries greedy of rank or gold.